mienaikoe/ziyu/Chapters/3-3-Chapter17.md

   She approached a row of merchants selling a myriad of items from the sea or the wetlands.

   One called out to her, "Aye aren't you a beauty.
-A girl like you could use a pearl or two."
+Girl like you could use a pearl or two."

-  If she were just a few Na'to younger, she might have given in to such an idea, yet she knew that she was well old enough not to be called a girl, and just young enough to bask alone in the empty compliment.
+  If she were just a few Na'to younger, she might have taken a second look for a pearl, yet she knew that she was well old enough not to be called a girl, and just young enough to indulge in empty compliments without getting tied down by their real intentions.

-  She approached a fisher and asked, "Do you have flatbreads?"
+  She approached a fisher and asked, "Do you have flatbread?"

   Thi replied, "Aye.
 Make 'em fresh too."

   "I'll have six of those and whatever fish you suggest."

   "Alright then.
 Semah it will be.
-Just caught and extra colorful," thi reached for a red fish that was a bit larger than the size of hae hand.
+Fresh and extra colorful," thi reached for a red fish that was a bit larger than the size of hae hand.

   "Do you want it cooked?"

   "Yes, please," she replied.

   The merchant set the fish onto a large pipe behind hae that looked to be part of the city itself.
 Surprisingly, the fish started to sizzle right when they hit the metal.
-From a clay pot, thi also pulled out six small balls of dough and set them on a counter.
-With methodical and skillful hands, she rolled them out on a small round table using the round handle of a short boat paddle, and then used the smooth flat blade to move the bread to the hot pipe as well.
+From a clay pot, thi pulled out a large section of dough that she set on a counter and quickly divided into six balls.
+With methodical and skillful hands, she rolled them out on a small round table using the round handle of a short boat paddle, and then used the smooth flat bladed side to move the bread to the hot pipe as well.

   "90 please," thi said, wiping hae hands on hae apron.